yangyzoey/3dtiles/README.md

 Now connect with a webbrowser to the service running on your own laptop: http://127.0.0.1:5000

 #### Note:
 You can also add your dataset theme and change parameters in the input.json file.
-Then specfy the dataset theme in tile_creator.py
+Then specify the dataset theme in tile_creator.py

 ## Result